-For the fiscal years ending September 30, 2013 and 2012, the Authority incurred advertising costs totaling \$775 and \$698, respectively, and in included as a component of miscellaneous expense in the Combining Statements of Revenues and Expenses and Changes in Net Position.
+For the fiscal years ending September 30, 2014 and 2013, the Authority incurred advertising costs totaling \$2,804 and \$775, respectively, and is included as a component of miscellaneous expense in the Combining Statements of Revenues and Expenses and Changes in Net Position.
 These costs primarily relate to construction bids and related procurement solicitation costs.